shreekantsoni/masai-sprint-3/README.md

 # masai-sprint-3
 Covid - 19

-Technologies Used
+# Technologies Used
 Javascript
 Bootstrap
 CSS
 HTML

-Functionality
+# Functionality
 You can see live Covid Data in 4 Styles

-Whole India live covid data (Click on the globe).
+# Whole India live covid data.

 Covid Data state-wise.
 Covid Data in Chart.
 About Corona Virus, Symptoms, Prevention, Health.